NicolasOmar/styling-practice/README.md

   - How to add filters to transform elements using `filter` with properties as blur and brightness.
   - How to use `<video>` properties and different formats with `<soruce>`.
   - How to adjust elements with ratio like `<video>` using `object-fit`.
-  - How to create gradient backgrounds in simple and advanced ways using `linear-gradient`
+  - How to create a gradient background:
+    - In linear direction, both simple and advanced ways using `linear-gradient`.
+    - In radial direction using `radial-gradient`.
-  - How to handle invalid/valid input state using `:invalid` pseudoclass
+  - How to handle invalid/valid input state using `:invalid` pseudoclass.
-  - How to handle an animated toggle display using `opacity`, `visibility` and `transform`
+  - How to handle an animated toggle display using `opacity`, `visibility` and `transform`.
   - How to style custom `<radio>` inputs.
+  - How to move a background to be animated using `background-size` and `background-position`.
 - Bonus
   - Inclusion of libraries for code formatting and linting ([prettier](https://github.com/prettier/prettier) and [stylelint](https://github.com/stylelint/stylelint)).
   - Inclusion of libraries for code review based on git-hooks ([lint-staged](https://github.com/lint-staged/lint-staged) and [husky](https://github.com/typicode/husky)).